Libbu/ci-capstone-project/README.md

 # Design

-Calm Cadence is intended to have a simple layout, with a colour--scheme and aesthetic drawing from both Holistic Wellness and Fitness marketing schemes.
+Calm Cadence is intended to have a simple layout, with a colour-scheme and aesthetic drawing from both common Holistic Wellness and Fitness marketing schema.

 The home page is intended to give a professional impression, soothing the viewer with calming hues and a subtle background gradient, while hints of energy are present in the colour used to render text as well as through the use of images.